kdubovikov/blog/_posts/2020-06-13-build-yourself-a-weather-station.md

 The wiring is not complicated, you will need to connect the BME280 sensor to the board and power it up.
 You do not have to wire up a power source since the dev board can be powered via micro the USB port.
 You can simply connect it to your PC, phone charger, or a power bank.

 The next part that's still in the mist is how the sensor communicates with our ESP32 board.
 Like software that has a TCP/IP or UDP stack for inter-device communication, hardware has a set of commonly used protocols for data transfer.
-We will use the I2C (Inter-Integrated Circuit) protocol for communications since it means fewer wires and leads to less complicated setup.
+We will use the I2C (Inter-Integrated Circuit) protocol for communications since it means fewer wires and leads to a less complicated setup.
 I2C is meant for data transfer between multiple devices that are closely placed, which fits our case perfectly{% sidenote 5 "Another option we have is to use [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) (Serial Peripheral Interface), but it requires more wires, so we will go with the more economic option to save pins on our ESP32 board" %}.

 You can see SDA (red) and SCL (yellow) lines that are connected to BME280 on the schematics.
 Those will be used for communication between our ESP32 board and the sensor.